Happiness : A goal to achieve or a lifelong companion?

 What can Happiness Inspire?

-Happiness influences our behaviour.
+Feelings of happiness cab influence our behaviour.
 It can motivate us to build relationships, pursue goals, and contribute to others.
 In fact, Argyle suggests :

-'put people in a good mood and they seek more social activity, engage in acts of altruism, build resources and creativity (ibid p227&228.)'
+'...put people in a good mood and they seek more social activity, engage in acts of altruism, build resources and creativity (ibid p227&228.)'

 Encourage avoidance of challenges or discomfort